-There are four federally listed species and one candidate species that could be found within USACE Conchas Lake federal fee-owned property as identified in the U.S Fish and Wildlife (USFWS) Information, Planning, and Conservation (IPaC) Report Official Species List (USFWS, 2021).
-A list of these species is presented in Table 3.8 and in Appendix C of the 2021 Master Plan.
+There are four federally listed species that could be found within USACE Conchas Lake federal fee-owned property as identified in the U.S Fish and Wildlife (USFWS) Information, Planning, and Conservation (IPaC) Report Official Species List (USFWS, 2020 C).
+A list of these species is presented in Table 3.8.
 No Critical Habitat has yet to be designated within or near Conchas Lake.
-Species identified as state-threatened or endangered by the New Mexico Department of Game and Fish (NMDGF) that are not federally listed are included in Appendix D of the 2021 Master Plan.
+The species identified as Threatened, Endangered or Candidate Species by New Mexico Department of Game and Fish (NMDGF) that are not federally listed are included in Appendix D of the 2022 Master Plan.